Due Thursday, February 9, 2017, before midnight

 that prompts the user

-for a starting value n
+for a starting value n, applies the above

-transformation repeatedly, until n
+transformation repeatedly, until n is 1.
+The

 program should simply count the number of transformations